jayant-tripathi/config_files/README.md

 2)You are free to use.

-3)Use them your own risk.
+3)Use them at your own risk.